News & Trending Jobs & Career News

 Before you leave, check with your human resources department to get a clear idea of when your final payment should arrive.
 You should also check on your company’s policy for any accrued vacation and sick days.
 Ask if they will be paying you for those days, how they will be paying, and what you can expect in payment.

-Knowing all of this will also help you avoid any financial stress during your transition.
+Knowing all of this will also help you lower your financial stress during your transition.

 Ask for references